Guide to studying History of Art, Architecture & Design

 Tutors might also take you to see artworks in situ, whether through trips to museums, galleries and architectural sites in the UK or overseas, or within the art collections associated with some departments themselves.

-During the first and second years of a degree, seminar modules are usually complemented by larger lecture modules which offer a broad overview of art and its histories, as well as the variety of approaches (or methodologies) used by art historians.
+During the first and second years of a degree, seminar modules are usually complemented by larger lecture modules that offer a broad overview of art and its histories, as well as the variety of approaches (or methodologies) used by art historians.

 Postgraduate opportunities in this subject include full-time, part-time and distance research and taught programmes across a wide range of subjects.

-The University of East Anglia, for example, offers postgraduate taught and research courses in World Art Studies and Museology; or you could focus on the Arts of Africa, Oceania and the Americas.
+The University of East Anglia, for example, offers postgraduate taught and research courses in World Art Studies and Museology, or you could focus on the Arts of Africa, Oceania and the Americas.

-Each university will have different areas of specialisms, ranging from history of art to aesthetics and antiques.
+Each university will have different areas of specialisms, ranging from the history of art to aesthetics and antiques.